Skip to content

 How does changing my diet help?

-Diet and nutrition form the foundation of good health.
+Diet and nutrition form the foundation of good health and natural treatments.
 Personalized nutrition plans help identify and eliminate inflammatory foods while optimizing nutrient intake.
 This can ease digestive issues, support healthy weight, stabilize blood sugar, and improve skin, energy, and mood.

 The foods you eat cause changes in your body’s internal chemistry, altering blood sugar levels, electrolytes, cholesterol, triglycerides, and more.
 Depending on your choices, foods can provoke either a profound positive or a negative effect.
 Does your diet have to be perfect?
 No way!
 No one’s is, but most people can make some adjustments that will change their overall health.
 Read More About Diet and Nutrition

-What tests can you do that my doctor can’t?
+What tests can a Naturopathic Doctor do that my doctor can’t?

 Several.
 OHIP does not cover a wide range of specialized tests; therefore, medical doctors do not order them.
 Tests for yeast, vitamins and minerals, food sensitivities, parasites, hormones, fertility, neurotransmitters, and more.

 Lab testing provides valuable insights into the root causes of symptoms.
-It can reveal hidden hormone imbalances, nutrient deficiencies, thyroid dysfunction, food sensitivities, etc. This information allows treatments to be targeted and effective rather than just symptom-focused.
+It can reveal hidden hormone imbalances, nutrient deficiencies, thyroid dysfunction, and food sensitivities.
+This information allows naturopathic treatment to be targeted and effective rather than just symptom-focused.

 Lifestyle Counselling